-Many of you have a focus on the development, marketing and operation or regulation of nuclear reactors both here and around the world.
+Many of you in this room today have a focus on the development, marketing and operation or regulation of Candu reactors both here and around the world.
 Your job is to ensure that these facilities operate safely and provide clean, affordable electricity for thousands of homes and businesses.
 You do your job extremely well, and I want to commend each of you for your efforts.
-Today I would like to talk about another market sector that has benefited from the application of nuclear technology.

-As most of you know, at MDS Nordion we use nuclear science and technology to advance human life and health through a wide range of applications.
-We could not do this without the strong partnerships we have formed with the Canadian nuclear power industry over more than 50 years.
+So, why am I here and why is MDS Nordion part of this distinguished group?
+As most of you know, we use nuclear science and technology to advance human life and health through a wide range of applications.
+We could not do this without the strong partnerships we have formed with the Canadian nuclear power industry.